LudoPinelli/comment-box.nvim/README.md

 To draw a box, place your cursor on the line of text you want in a box, or select multiple lines in _visual mode_, then use one of the command/function above.

-**Note**: if a line is too long to fit in the box, _comment-box_ will automatically wrap it for you.
+**Note**: if the text is too long to fit in the box, _comment-box_ will automatically wrap it for you.

 Examples:
 ```lua